 2. Analysis.
 The links found are sent through a filter to identify those that are in fact illegal and should therefore be taken down.

 3. Removal.
 Links to illegal copies are de-indexed from Google search or directly removed from the platforms that host or promote them.
 Smart Publishing Protection is certified by Google’s TCRP (Trusted Copyright Removal Program), allowing us to de-index URLs in the shortest possible time.
 To date, we have de-indexed more than 10 million URLs.
-In addition, we have agreements in place with the major social media networks in order to fight piracy effectively.
+In addition, we have agreements in place with the major social media networks in order to fight piracy effectively with copyright protection.

 Piracy affecting books, newspapers, digital magazines and audiobooks is the order of the day and produces millions in losses.
-It is a major problem that, nonetheless, may be effectively and immediately mitigated using the protection systems that interested companies may hire.
+It is a major problem that, nonetheless, may be effectively and immediately mitigated using the copyright protection services that interested companies may hire.

 Do you want to know if your editorial content is being pirated online?